-The course number may be used for independent study and individual research under the supervision of a Columbia faculty member, with the written permission of the faculty member and the MA Director.
+The course is for independent study and individual research under the supervision of a Columbia faculty member, with the written permission of the faculty member and the MA Director.

-Courses to be used ONLY for writing the MA thesis:
+Courses for writing the MA thesis:

-SASS GR5990: South Asia Research Seminar (one to four points).
+SASS GR5900: South Asia Research Seminar (one to four points).

-The course is designed for SAI MA students writing their thesis.
+The course is limited to SAI MA students writing their thesis.
 The seminar provides a structured opportunity to do research and write in stages, to review and discuss one's work, and to receive constructive advice on writing, in a seminar format.
 Students must submit the proposal for their final thesis to the MA Director, with approval from the thesis advisor, prior to registering for the course.
 The course is offered in the spring term and is required if offered in the student's final semester.